AlexBAV/AsyncCppRpc/README.md

 If server removes methods from the interface after it is published and client calls one of the removed methods, an error is returned to the client.

+Changing the types, the number or order of parameters in a published method will lead to undefined behavior.

 ## Serialization

 In order to transfer a method call over the transport and execute it on the other side, a called method parameters must be serialized on the caller's side and de-serialized on the receiver's side.